The Power of Corrective Experiences

 Many women who appear confident and capable on the outside carry a quieter internal story.

 A story of having to be strong early.
+Of managing emotions alone.
+Of being the responsible one.
+Of not having space to fall apart.

 This is where corrective experiences matter.

 A corrective experience is not about rehashing the past.
-It is about experiencing something different in the present - in a way that the body can register as safe.
+It is about experiencing something different in the present — in a way that the body can register as safe.
+In therapy, this is often referred to as a corrective emotional experience, where new relational patterns are felt and integrated in real time.

 Being heard without interruption.